envilk/Wildfire-Simulator-DQN-PCD/README.md

 ## Installing Pycharm Community Edition IDE

-The first step is to download and install Pycharm Community Edition IDE to easily run and setup the project and its dependencies.
+The first step is to download and install Pycharm Community Edition IDE to easily run and set up the project and its dependencies.
 For Linux users (this project was initially tested on Ubuntu 22.04.2 LTS), they can use the `snap` command in cmd (pre-installed from Ubuntu 16.04 LTS and later) as a fast installation option.
 Users must execute the command `sudo snap install pycharm-community --classic` in cmd for installing Pycharm Community Edition.

 Despite this project was initially tested on Ubuntu 22.04.2 LTS, it has been later tested on Windows and Mac too.
 For checking system requirements, and information about the installation process, please visit https://www.jetbrains.com/help/pycharm/installation-guide.html.

 ## Opening the project

-First extract the Wildfire-Simulator-DQN-PCD downloaded package in any folder.
+First, extract the Wildfire-Simulator-DQN-PCD downloaded package in any folder.
 Second, open Pycharm by executing the command `pycharm-community` in cmd, or searching for the executable in the computer.
-Then, the projects window should be opened.
+Then, the project window should be opened.
 Next, the user has to click on `Open`, select the extracted project folder, and click `OK`.
 A window should appear to select between light editor, and project editor.
 Select project editor.
 For openning the project more times, repeat same process.

 ## Installing dependencies

 Once the project is opened, some dependencies are necessary.
 To install them, first go to `Settings > Project > Python Interpreter`, then select the desired Python interpreter for executing the project.
-As default `/usr/bin/python3.10` should appear in the `Python Interpreter:` tab, which already contain some default dependencies if Ubuntu 22.04.2 LTS is installed.
-For other Python interpreters, other dependencies may be needed to be installed.
+As default `/usr/bin/python3.10` should appear in the `Python Interpreter:` tab, which already contains some default dependencies if Ubuntu 22.04.2 LTS is installed.
+For other Python interpreters, other dependencies may need to be installed.
 On the same Pycharm configuration window, click on `+` icon, and search for the following dependencies (the user should specify the same version as the one used when developing the project.
 Version can be specified by clicking on the "Specify version" checkbox):

 <ul>
   <li>Mesa (v.1.2.1)</li>